dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

-Open Dylan includes a tool that can read the contents of a type library and generate Dylan code to act as a client to the COM interfaces and classes the type library describes, or to act as a server implementing the type library’s interfaces and classes.
+Open Dylan includes a tool that can read the contents of a type library and generate Dylan code to act as a client to the COM interfaces and classes the type library describes, or to act as a server implementing the type library's interfaces and classes.

 You can invoke this type library tool from a Open Dylan project by including a *specification file* in the project.
 A specification file